br4dy5/cb_usb/README.md

 -h,    --help   show this help message and exit

--m HOST,    --host    HOST    hostname of Carbon Black watchlist hit
+-m HOST,    --host    HOST    hostname to query for USB activity

--l LIST,    --list    LIST    list of hostnames
+-l LIST,    --list    LIST    file of list of hostnames, one per line, e.g. hosts.txt

 -e EXCLUDE,    --exclude    EXCLUDE    USB brand or serial to exclude, e.g. "samsung"

 -i INCLUDE,    --include    INCLUDE    USB brand or serial to query

+-r RESULTS,    --results RESULTS    number of results returned per host. default=1

 ### Example
 This example will search for the most recent USB activity on host 'Host123' which does not include 'sandisk' in the registry modification.